-The project area from the 1988 Feasibility Study authorized in the 1990 WRDA extends along the River Des Peres from the 82nd Avenue bridge just east of I-170 upstream to the Purdue Avenue bridge in Heman Park downstream, a total of approximately 2.5 river miles.
+The project area from the 1988 Feasibility Study authorized in the 1990 WRDA extends along the River Des Peres from I-170 to the Purdue Avenue bridge in Heman Park, a total of approximately 2.5 river miles.
 The project that was authorized in this area included channel modifications along the River Des Peres which defined the extent of the project area.
 Figure 3 shows the upstream and downstream extent of the previously authorized project area.

-The project area for this report is the area potentially benefitted or impacted by the project, which will be determined based on the extent and impacts of the recommended plan.
+The project area for this report is the area potentially benefitted or impacted by the project, which is determined based on the extent and impacts of the Recommended Plan.
 Since the plan recommended in this GRR is different than the plan recommended in the 1988 Feasibility Study, the project area is different.
-The project area that reflects the scope of the recommended alternative in this GRR is shown in Section 4.
+The project area that reflects the scope of the Recommended Plan in this GRR is shown in Section 6.1.

-1.5.
+1.6.
 PRIOR STUDIES AND REPORTS